FAQ

 If your project involves sourcing new plants (which, let’s be honest, is one of the most exciting parts of gardening), I can help develop your list of plants, provide a design layout and determine where best to purchase them.
 I can also accompany you to the nursery and be there with you to help put them in the ground (or a pot!).

 One thing I love about gardening is that it serves as a reminder that nothing is stagnant.
 Things are always changing in the garden and there’s always more to learn.
-During the growing season I begin most days with a short walk around my small Brooklyn garden, sometimes with a coffee cup in hand.
+During the growing season I begin most days with a short walk around my small Brooklyn garden, often with a cup of coffee in hand and my dog at my side.
 I notice newly forming buds, observe a visiting pollinator, pull a weed here and there or make mental notes on the tasks that need to be done.
+Here, persistence means observation, patience, practice, and showing up with care — not pressure or perfection.
+A persistent gardener is one who develops a steady, compassionate practice in alignment with the natural world.